 Below we’ve done some research to debunk some of the biggest arguments for including the re-roof cost when you take the solar investment tax credit.

-Problem 1: While the current iteration of the IRS code is not vague, past iterations have been.
+Problem 1: While the current iteration of the IRS guidance is clear, past iterations have been vague.

 The eligible expenses section reads:

-These sentences were not included in past versions of the code from prior years.
-However, they are now.
+The IRS did not include these sentences in versions of the code from prior years.
+However, they are in there now.
 The last sentence clearly states that structural components of a roof do not qualify for the solar investment tax credit.